Kong/docs.konghq.com/app/konnect/api/ksearch/query-syntax.md

 | `OR`                              | Union of one or more fields        |
 | `NOT`                             | Exclusion of a field               |

-By combining these selectors, reserved characters, and logical operators, users can construct complex and precise queries to effectively utilize the KSearch API.
+By combining these selectors, reserved characters, and logical operators, users can construct complex and precise queries to effectively use the {{site.konnect_short_name}} Search API.

 ## Example Queries